 Cannibal Holocaust (1980) was probably the first well known found footage movie, but it was the above mentioned Blair Witch Project that helped bring this genre to the mainstream in the late 90's that has continued to this day.

-So many other movies have been released since in the genre, aiming to emulate The Blair Witch Project's success such as Paranormal Activity (2007), [Rec] (Which features on my best Spanish horror movies list) (2007), Creep (2014) and Lake Mungo (2008) among the many.
+So many other movies have been released since in the genre, aiming to emulate The Blair Witch Project's success such as Paranormal Activity (2007), [Rec] (Which features on my best Spanish horror movies list) (2007), Creep (2014) and Lake Mungo (2008) among the many I could mention.

-In more recent years, technology has played a big part in horror movies.
+In the more recent years, we have also seen technology play a big part in horror movies as well.

 Movies like Unfriended (2014), Cam (2018) and Host (2020) used technology as the central element of the fear and touched on digital themes that everyone in this day and age could relate to and are familiar with.
 (Shoutout to Deadstream as well if you want a funny horror to watch)